dougbtv/krang/README.md

 Maybe it can inspired a next generation of thinking about CNI and integration with Kubernetes.
 But guess what?
 It doesn't require anything special or any mods to Kubernetes itself.

+Now with more pizza 🍕 and less other stuff.

 ## `krangctl`

 You can use `krangctl` like this: